 Children thrive when they are healthy, eat nutritious food and have a safe place to call home.

 Unstable housing: Many of our families may not be living on the street or the beach, but they don’t have permanent housing because they are staying with friends and family.
-Moving frequently often distrupts a child's academic achievement.
+Moving frequently often disrupts a child's academic achievement.

-Access to healthcare: children in rural communities do not have equitable access to preventative care or specialty services.
+Access to healthcare: Children in rural communities do not have equitable access to preventative care or specialty services.